Parallel Dual-Numbers Reverse AD: Extending the Source Language

 To create an interesting interaction between control flow and differentiation, we can add a construct `$\sign$' with the unsurprising typing rule

 where $\Bool = () \sqcup ()$, which allows us to perform a case distinction on the sign of a real number.
-For differentiation of this construct it suffices to define $\trans1c[\sign(t)] = \sign(\fst(\trans1c[t]))$; if one wants to give up the structure-preserving aspect of the transformation, it is also possible to prevent redundant differentiation of $t$ and just make clever substitutions in $t$'s free variables to convert back from dual-numbers form to the plain data representation.
+For differentiation of this construct it suffices to define $\trans1c[\sign(t)] = \sign(\fst(\trans1c[t]))$; if one wants to give up the structure-preserving aspect of the transformation, it is also possible to prevent redundant differentiation of $t$ and just make clever substitutions in $t$'s free variables to convert back from dual-numbers form to the plain data representation.\footnote{ The idea is to define functions $\varphi_\tau : \trans{}c[\tau] \ra \tau$ and $\psi_\tau : \tau \ra \trans{}c[\tau]$ by induction on $\tau$, where $\varphi_\tau$ projects out the value from a dual number and $\psi_\tau$ injects scalars into a dual number as constants (i.e.\ with a zero backpropagator). $\varphi_\tau$ and $\psi_\tau$ are mutually recursive at function types: e.g.\ $\varphi_{\sigma \ra \tau}$ converts a function that operates on dual numbers to a plain function by upgrading the plain argument to a dual argument (using $\psi_\sigma$), running that through the dual function, and finally downgrading the result back to a plain value using a recursive call to $\varphi_\tau$.
+Then one can define a non-differentiating transformation $\trans{\text{plain}}c$ on terms that uses $\varphi$ to convert free variables to plain values, and otherwise keeps all code plain.
+We then get $\trans1c[\sign(t)] = \sign(\trans{\text{plain}}c[t])$. }

 The type transformation stays unchanged when moving to $\trans4c$, and the only change for the term definitions is to transition to monadic code in $\trans2c$.
 Lifting a computation to monadic code is a well-understood process.
 The corresponding cases in $\Interleave{}$ and $\Deinterleave{}$ are the only reasonable definitions that type-check.